MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 8. Add support information to assist device users during setup.
 9. Select **Save**.

-Once your account is linked with Intune, the default configuration is applied to zero-touch enabled devices that do not already have a configuration, and to future devices added by a reseller.
+Once your account is linked with Intune, the default configuration is applied to zero-touch enabled devices that don't already have a configuration, and to future devices added by a reseller.
 You can view existing zero-touch configurations, edit support information, unlink the account, and link other accounts in the admin center.

 ### Create configuration in zero-touch enrollment portal